 Many people question why dog training collars must be used at all, suggesting that behavioral training and positive reinforcement can work just as well as training collars do.
 The problem with using only positive reinforcement training is that dogs, just like people, forget.
-A dog can be taught to walk well on a leash, to stop barking at the gardeners outside the house, and to stop still when they get to the front door of their home.
+A dog can be taught to walk well on a leash, to stop barking at the gardeners outside the house and to stop still when they get to the front door of their home.

-Training Collars Can Supplement a Positive Training Experience
+Training Collars Can Supplement A Positive Training Experience

 However, even with this knowledge there are moments when a dog’s innate instinct takes over instead.
-Faced with a squirrel on the front porch and knowledge that he or she must stop at the front door out of its masters desire the dog cannot always throw over the instinct to track and kill that pesky squirrel.
+Faced with a squirrel on the front porch and knowledge that they must stop at the front door out of their master’s desire, the dog cannot always resist the instinct to track and kill that pesky squirrel.

 Remote dog training collars involve a handheld transmitter and a wireless collar receiver.
 You then set the transmitter to send a radio signal to your dog’s receiver and they can receive a tone, vibration or static shock to reward or correct behaviors.

 With such a wide variety of dog training collars to select from to address behavioral problems and set rules for your dog, training has been made increasingly easier.
 While these collars can assist you in training your dog, you should always keep in mind that training your dog requires work and patience on your part as well.

 The information contained in this article and website is not intended nor implied to be a substitute for professional safety advice; it is provided for educational purposes only.